ozelentok/Klipper-KP3S/README.md

 - Updates to all components through Moonraker's update manager

 ## Installation under Arch Linux
+> [!NOTE]
+> To support updating klipper and moonraker through moonraker's update manager, the built packages don't contain the actual code of klipper and moonraker, they install their dependencies and system files.
+> After the installation of the packages, an automatic post install script initializes their git repositories.
+That way moonraker's update manager will handle the updating instead of the system package manager

 ```bash
 # Install `klipper` and `moonraker` using the supplied PKGBUILDs
 for f in  klipper moonraker; do